nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Important Information:**

-- Marking expenditures that are not lend or borrow expenditures are invalid.
+- Marking expenditures that are not accommodation or tuition expenditures are invalid.
-- Marking lend or borrow expenditures that is already marked is invalid.
+- Marking accommodation or tuition expenditures that is already marked is invalid.

 ### 4.8.
-Unmarking a lend or borrow expenditure record
+Unmarking an accommodation or tuition expenditure record

-Unmarks an existing lend or borrow expenditure in the expenditure list as incomplete.
+Unmarks an existing accommodation or tuition expenditure in the expenditure list as incomplete.

 **Format:** `unmark INDEX`